 Valhalla home prices are not only among the most expensive in New York, but Valhalla real estate also consistently ranks among the most expensive in America.

-Valhalla is a decidedly white-collar town, with fully 90.07% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Valhalla is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Valhalla who work in office and administrative support (15.00%), management occupations (12.89%), and healthcare (11.18%).
+Valhalla is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Valhalla is a town of professionals, service providers, and managers.
+There are especially a lot of people living in Valhalla who work in sales jobs (11.76%), management occupations (10.73%), and teaching (8.61%).

-Because of many things, Valhalla is a great place for families with children to consider.
-First of all, many other families with children live here, making Valhalla a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Valhalla has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Valhalla is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Valhalla’s overall crime rate is lower than average for the country.

-In Valhalla, a lot of people use the train to get to work every day though Valhalla is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Valhalla has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-The per capita income in Valhalla in 2010 was $48,548, which is wealthy relative to New York and the nation.
-This equates to an annual income of $194,192 for a family of four.
+The per capita income in Valhalla in 2018 was $46,841, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $187,364 for a family of four.

-Valhalla is a somewhat ethnically-diverse town.
+Valhalla is a very ethnically-diverse town.
 The people who call Valhalla home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Valhalla residents report their race to be White, followed by Asian.
+The greatest number of Valhalla residents report their race to be White, followed by Black or African-American.
 Valhalla also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.15% of the town’s residents.
-Important ancestries of people in Valhalla include Irish, German, Polish, and Croatian.
+People of Hispanic or Latino origin account for 18.50% of the town’s residents.
+Important ancestries of people in Valhalla include Italian, Irish, German, African, and French.

 The most common language spoken in Valhalla is English.
-Other important languages spoken here include Serbo-Croatian and Spanish.
+Other important languages spoken here include Spanish and Serbo-Croatian.